Blue Hawaii (soundtrack): 1997 reissue

 On April 29, 1997, RCA released a remastered and expanded version for compact disc.
 Tracks 1-7 were the seven songs from side one of the original LP and tracks 8-14 were from side two.
 Tracks 15-22 are bonus tracks, all of which had been recorded during the original album sessions and were previously unreleased except for "Steppin' Out of Line" which had originally appeared on the LP Pot Luck with Elvis (1962).

 2008 Blue Hawaii CD reissue

 Personnel

+Sourced from Keith Flynn's analysis of RCA and AFM paperwork.